Stackato-Apps/helloworld-django-haystack/README.md

     $ stackato run ./manage.py syncdb

-Then go to /admin, log in with the administrative credentials, then create some notes.
+Then go to /admin, log in with the administrative credentials and create some notes.
-After you're done, start searching them on elasticsearch by going to /search, and search to your heart's content.
+After you're done, go to /search and search to your heart's content.